JGCRI/gcam-doc/overview.md

 Supplied with input information from the GCAM Data System, the GCAM Core is the heart of the dynamic character of GCAM.
 GCAM takes in a set of assumptions and then processes those assumptions to create a full scenario of prices, energy and other transformations, and commodity and other flows across regions and into the future.
 GCAM represents five different interacting and interconnected systems.
 The interactions between these different systems all take place within the GCAM core; that is, they are not modeled as independent modules, but as one integrated whole.
 The five systems in the GCAM Core are as follows:

-* [**Macro-economy**](macro-econ.html): This module takes population and labor productivity assumptions as inputs and produces regional Gross Domestic Product and regional populations as inputs for the other modules.
-The macroeconomy sets the scale of economic activity in GCAM.
+* [**Macro-economy**](economy.html): The macroeconomic representation sets the scale of economic activity in GCAM.
+In fixed-GDP scenarios, regional GDP follows exogenous socioeconomic assumptions.
+In GCAM-Macro/KLEAM configurations, GDP can respond endogenously through interactions among sectoral production, labor, capital, energy, agriculture, savings, and investment.

 * [**Energy systems**](energy.html): The energy system is a detailed representation of the sources of energy supply, modes of energy transformation, and energy service demands such as passenger and freight transport, industrial energy use across subsectors, and residential and commercial energy service demands.
 The module reports supplies and demands of energy forms as well as emissions of greenhouse gases, aerosols and other short-lived species.
 Energy systems demand bioenergy from agriculture and land systems and water from water systems.